zettajs/zettajs.github.io/guides/_posts/2014-10-21-How-to-Create-a-Device-Driver.md

 # Step #6: Build the Driver

 Starting with the `{device}.js` driver and `index.js` scout files model the state machine and scout for your device driver.

+# Step #7: Publish with NPM

+Follow these steps to publish your device driver to NPM: [https://gist.github.com/coolaj86/1318304](https://gist.github.com/coolaj86/1318304)